krotz-dieter/HTTPx/README.md

 `-operation - operation to be executed: retrieve | send (default "retrieve")`

 `-mode - mode to be used: sync | async (default "sync").
-For async a threadpool with the number of CPUs is used.
-Sync is single threaded.`
+For async a threadpool with the number of CPUs is used. sync is single threaded.`

 `-cert - directory with public and private certificate: cert-priv.perm, cert-public.pem`